Onumba.com –– A group of well-scrubbed, high-flying church flag bearers wanted to usher in the New Year and a new Nigeria destined to flourish.

 Scrap all that, please.
 Rather, a cathartic purge of the parasitic worms gnawing deep at the economic fabric of the country is desperately needed.
 It is time to get rid of these beelzebubs and numskulls sponging over Nigerian resources.
 The country is weeping and wailing for a government managed by uncompromisingly committed, transformational, honest and visionary leaders able to hone in on solving problems ——— like the great Mustapha Attaturk, the father of modern Turkey.
 But unfortunately, the regime on ground today is utterly devoid of such leaders and inundated with perfidious dunderheads.
 Even when these muppets are caught with their grubby hands in the proverbial cookie jar, they still wriggle out of comeuppance, working out deals to share their loot with the same law enforcement officials tasked with holding them accountable.
 Crazy, isn’t it?

-At the end of the day, confronting and dismantling the corrupt system would be up to the enlightened and brave Nigerians who then would shepherd along their lethargic and gossamery brothers and sisters into action —— first, to quit idolizing, glamorizing and bequeathing chieftaincy titles, honorary doctorate paean and ridiculous knighthoods on the same guys blamed for wrecking the country —— and perhaps more importantly, to urgently embrace the words of the great Black American abolitionist Frederick Douglas: “Power concedes nothing without demand.”
+Still, infantile steps must be taken to rescue the economically battered country limping along under a dire security conundrum.
+A good first step would be to quit idolizing, glamorizing and bequeathing chieftaincy titles, honorary doctorate paean and ridiculous knighthoods on the same guys blamed for wrecking the country.
+A good second step would be to urgently embrace the words of the great Black American abolitionist Frederick Douglas: “Power concedes nothing without demand.”

-But meaning well for the faith has become cause for many to jump into the stampede of false preachers and phony prophets to set up their own church.
-It appears everyone and their grandmother now claim being divinely called into God’s ministry, which then allows them to carve out and control their own lucrative religious fiefdom.
+Speaking of meaning well for the faith, that has become cause for many to jump into the stampede of false preachers and phony prophets to set up their own churches.
+It appears everyone and their grandmother now claim to be divinely called into God’s ministry, which then allows them to carve out and control their own lucrative religious fiefdom.
 Cities across Nigeria are littered with a smorgasbord of churches, bearing crafty monikers, portmanteaus and toponyms that are as inviting and seductive as they are misleading and deceptive.

-What’s more, these opprobrious and atrocious wankers love to feed their prosperity-groveling “faithfools” the mind-bending baloney that poverty stems from an evil spirit to be eradicated with prayer, fasting , anointed oil and holy water ——– for a fee, of course.
-Their church services are sparky and typically feature a relentless bombardment of tantalizing bromides, attention grabbing histrionics, and feel-good vibes.
-It works like a rune when cleverly laced around a couple of biblical stanzas referencing prosperity to make it all appear as though God himself is involved.
+What’s more, these opprobrious and atrocious wankers love to feed their prosperity-groveling “faithfools” the mind-bending baloney that poverty stems from evil spirit to be eradicated with prayer, fasting , anointed oil and holy water ——– for a fee, of course.
+Their church services typically feature a relentless bombardment of tantalizing bromides, attention grabbing histrionics, and feel-good vibes.
+It’s impact is massive when all of that is laced around a couple of biblical stanzas referencing themes of prosperity and wealth.
+These words in the Bible are often twisted to fit their prosperity gospel agenda quicker than you can say pretzels.
 Big time pastor Kenneth Copeland recently preached: In the gospel, “giving [to the church] is at the heart of breaking the curse of poverty.”
 And so members of his congregation keep giving, and giving, and giving, and giving hoping someday to break the curse of their poverty.
 Their chances of finding a four leaf clover are greater.

 Taking together, and regrettably enough, matters of faith and spirituality can neither be legislated nor policed.
 Folks are free to make their own decisions, and regardless of the ignorance and foolishness shaping those decisions, they reserve the right to make them.
 In the same way, these phony pastors reserve the right to freely roam the feeble and gullible minds of these parishioners for plum harvests and maximum exploits.
 They have elevated the monetization of Christianity to the epitome of disdain, shamelessness and impiety fueled by an onslaught of deception and low-down dirty tricks.
 Even as the ‘save the souls’ claim rolls off their lying lips, they always embody the uppity lifestyle of the rich and the famous ———- constantly decked out in the glitziest and swankiest getup such that they would give Dapper Dan a run for his money.